deNBI/cloud-user-docs/wiki/Tutorials/X2GO/x2go.md

 # X2Go

 !!!
 Deprecated
-    We offer to install [Apache Guacamole](../../simple_vm/customization.md#apache-guacamole) on your virtual machines with a single click while starting up.
+    We recommend to use [Apache Guacamole](../../simple_vm/customization.md#apache-guacamole) instead.
+We offer to install it on your virtual machines with a single click while starting up.
 It allows you to use the user interface of your machine at any time without an additional client via your favourite web browser - no further configuration on your part is necessary.

 X2Go allows you to start your own desktop in the de.NBI Cloud which you can access from any operating system (Windows, Linux, MacOS).